howler118/milestone-project-one/README.md

     - Football news section
         - In the Football news subsection I clicked on the link where it says "click here"
-        - The link opens in a new tab and takes the user to the Isle of Man Today website website and the user is presented with the lastest football news stories from the Isle of Man
+        - The link opens in a new tab and takes the user to the Isle of Man Today website and the user is presented with the latest football news stories from the Isle of Man
         - It worked as expected

     - League table section